Are you looking to embed a Gravity Form on a WordPress page or post?

 Below are some commonly asked questions about embedding Gravity Forms.

-You can format and style your Gravity Forms by adding custom CSS to your WordPress theme.
-Alternatively, you can use Gravity Forms’ CSS ready classes to add pre-configured styles to your form fields.
+It’s worth pointing out that you can also format and style your Gravity Forms by adding custom CSS to your WordPress theme.
+If you decide to do this, you may benefit from using Gravity Forms’ CSS ready classes to add pre-configured styles to your form fields!

-How Do Your Edit Gravity Forms in WordPress?
+How do you edit Gravity Forms in WordPress?

 Gravity Forms is a WordPress form plugin that allows you to create high-converting web forms for a variety of use-cases.
 Not only does Gravity Forms contains a range of impressive features, but it’s also optimized for accessibility.